-In order to gain the appropriate skills students move from Level 1 Diploma to Level 2 Diploma and then from the Level 2 Diploma to employment or an Apprenticeship.
+In order to gain the appropriate skills students progress from Level 1 Diploma to Level 2 Diploma and then from the Level 2 Diploma to employment or an Apprenticeship.
 Our Apprenticeship programmes are developed to respond to employers’ changing needs.
 Apprenticeships allow you to earn a wage whilst learning a trade, developing practical skills and knowledge to establish a career in the largest sector in the UK.
 We offer a HNC in Construction and the Built Environment which can be enhanced within the last six months of study to a Higher Apprenticeship in Engineering Environmental Technologies in Construction and the Built Environment.

 On all courses you will be taught by tutors who have worked in the industry themselves, gaining the skills needed to start your career in the construction industry.